Education & Understanding

 Communication

-Emotional Regulation
+Emotional regulation

 Independence

-The Reality in Nepal
+Autism Support in Nepal

 Our Approach

-Building communication and connection
+Building communication and meaningful connection

 Supporting families alongside the child

-Creating predictable learning environments
+Creating structured and predictable learning environments

 Developing independence step by step